Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 Now, anything in somefile.dic will be read as YAYA code.
 If the file does not exist, YAYA will output an error and will not load.

+You can add as many dic files as you need in yaya.txt.
+They will be loaded in the order they are listed, from top to bottom.
+Loading order does not *usually* make a difference in YAYA, but it does matter for the preprocessor, which you will learn about later.

+# Further Context

 If you're not familiar with relative filepaths, here is a quick explanation.
 An absolute filepath is extremely specific, starting from name of the drive.
 For example:

 ```
 F:/My_Stuff/SSP/ghost/my_ghost/ghost/master/somefile.dic
 ```

 A relative filepath, however, will start from a different location.
-In this case, that will be the position of yaya.dll, which is usually in the `ghost/master/` folder.
+In this case, that will be the position of yaya.dll, which is usually in the `ghost/master/` folder if you're making a ghost.
 So, if we want to specify a file that is in the same folder as yaya.dll, we can just write its name.
 If we want to go into a subfolder, we can write just the name of that folder, a slash, then the name of the file.

 ```
 special/somefile.dic